-The Diploma in International Financial Markets is aimed at students who wish to develop their careers in today's global business environment.
-Students will be equipped with the fundamentals to embark on a career path in international financial services.
-Graduates may be employable in a range of domestic and international financial firms, including fund management, asset management and international banking.
+The Diploma in International Business & Financial Markets is aimed at students who wish to develop their careers in today's global business environment.
+Students will be equipped to take up management, organisational development and team leader roles in a range of organisations and functions such as administration, accounts, ICT, research and development, operations

 The programme may provide an opportunity for students to progress to further business qualifications at masters level.